abiswas3/Verifiable-Differential-Privacy/README.md

 ## Figure II: Comparison With Prio And Poplar

 To get numbers for Prio and Poplar run the following commands.
-The numbers for the OR proof can be easily adapted from the scripts above

 ```
 cargo run --example prio_simulation --release